Skip to Main Content

 The purpose of this guide is to support you to examine your citation practice and provide resources to encourage a thoughtful approach to the work you are engaging with, citing and ultimately uplifting and amplifying.

-Citation is a crucial aspect of academic writing, as it acknowledges the ideas and work of authors that have influenced and informed our own writing.
+Citation is a crucial aspect of academic writing, it acknowledges the ideas and work of authors that have influenced and informed our own writing.
 It demonstrates academic rigor and legitimacy.
-However, the politics of citation are complex and can reinforce biased power structures, particularly in relation to race, gender, and other less-represented identities.
+However, the politics of citation are complex and can reinforce biased power structures, particularly in relation to race, gender, and identities that are less-represented.

 Richard Delgado coined the term "politics of citation" to describe the exclusion of African-American, Hispanic, and Native-American scholars in civil rights scholarship, where a small group of white male professors dominated scholarly discourse and cited only amongst themselves.
 Citation practices draw attention to the ideas that matter, shape what we think about a field, and impact intellectual influence and reputation.